Dionisiy/CA/introduction-toobject-oriented-javascript.md

 A namespace is a container which allows developers to bundle up functionality under a unique, application-specific name. **In JavaScript a namespace is just another object containing methods, properties, and objects.**

 > It's important to note that in JavaScript, there's no language-level difference between regular objects and namespaces.
 This differs from many other object-oriented languages, and can be a point of confusion for new JavaScript programmers.

+The idea behind creating a namespace in JavaScript is simple: create one global object, and all variables, methods, and functions become properties of that object.
+Use of namespaces also reduces the chance of name conflicts in an application, since each application's objects are properties of an application-defined global object.